microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0/Update-MgDeviceManagementDetectedApp.md

               - `[UniqueSenders <String[]>]`: All the users that sent a message to this thread.
 Returned by default.
             - `[Topic <String>]`: The topic of the conversation.
 This property can be set when the conversation is created, but it cannot be updated.
             - `[UniqueSenders <String[]>]`: All the users that sent a message to this Conversation.
           - `[CreatedDateTime <DateTime?>]`: Timestamp of when the group was created.
 The value cannot be modified and is automatically populated when the group is created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned by default.
-Supports $filter (eq, ne, not, ge, le, in).
 Read-only.
           - `[CreatedOnBehalfOf <IMicrosoftGraphDirectoryObject>]`: directoryObject
           - `[Description <String>]`: An optional description for the group.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, startsWith) and $search.
           - `[DisplayName <String>]`: The display name for the group.
 This property is required when a group is created and cannot be cleared during updates.
 Maximum length is 256 characters.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.